mesosphere/spark-build/docs/limitations.md

 Spark job on a node, it might take longer than you expect because of the `docker pull`.

-*   DC/OS Spark only supports running the Spark Shell from within the DC/OS cluster.
-For interactive analytics, we recommend Zeppelin, which supports visualizations and dynamic dependency management.
+*   DC/OS Spark only supports running the Spark shell from within a DC/OS cluster.
+See [the Spark Shell section](spark-shell.md) for more information.
+For interactive analytics, we
+recommend Zeppelin, which supports visualizations and dynamic dependency management.